 Disbursements from such funds shall be made only by check upon the request of the authorized advisor and the approval of the fund custodian.
 Disbursements shall be supported by invoices or verified documentation.
-All checks shall be signed by two (2) individuals authorized to approve such disbursements.
+All checks shall be signed by two (2) three (3) individuals authorized to approve such disbursements.
+Current signatures are Board President, Board Secretary and Student Activity Funds Treasurer.

-All purchases of materials or supplies by any organization, club, society or group, or by any school or class shall be made by the purchaser in accordance with the requirements of law [1][6]
+All purchases of materials or supplies by any organization, club, society or group, or by any school or class shall be made by the purchaser in accordance with the requirements of law.[1][6]